Polynomial bounds for surfaces in cusped 3-manifolds: Surfaces in classical alternating link complements

 \section{Surfaces in classical alternating link complements}

-In prior sections, we worked with a link $L$ projected onto a surface $\Pi$ in a general 3-manifold $Y$ satisfying a few mild hypotheses, and developed machinery for weakly generalised alternating links in $Y$.
-In this section, we temporarily restrict our attention to $Y=S^3$ and classical alternating links on $S^2$.
+In prior sections, we worked with a link $L$ projected onto a surface $\Pi$ in a general 3-manifold $Y$ satisfying a few mild hypotheses, and developed machinery for weakly generalized alternating links in $Y$.
+In this section, we restrict our attention to $Y=S^3$ and classical alternating links on $S^2$.

 As noted in \refsec{WGA} above, a classical alternating link on $S^2$ in $S^3$ that is prime is also weakly prime, and has infinite representativity and hat-representativity.
 It is also checkerboard colored.
 Hence classical reduced, prime, alternating links are weakly generalized alternating links.
 Moreover, all the complementary regions in $S^2-\pi(L)$ are disks in this case, and hence the diagram is cellular.
 Thus it satisfies Assumptions~\ref{ManifoldProj} and~\ref{CellularRep}, hence satisfies all the hypotheses of the lemmas we have encountered so far.